In this article

 Share this article

-As more states — like Virginia, Connecticut, Colorado, and Nevada — join California in implementing comprehensive privacy legislation, it is vital to understand the requirements of California’s privacy regime.
-Not only will it allow you to continue to access what amounts to the world’s 5th largest economy, but it will also put you in good standing with the rest of the U.S. states and get you in good shape for complying with stricter global privacy laws, like the EU’s GDPR or China’s PIPL.
+As more states—like Virginia, Colorado, Iowa, and more—join California in implementing comprehensive privacy legislation, it is vital to understand the requirements of California data privacy law.
+Not only will it allow you to continue to access what amounts to the world’s fifth largest economy, but it will also put you in good standing with the rest of the U.S. state privacy laws and prepare you for compliance with stricter global privacy laws, like the EU’s GDPR or China’s PIPL

 In this blog, we’ll take a look at:

-• Where the law stands in California right now.
+• Where California privacy law stands right now.

 • What steps to take to comply and avoid penalties and reputational harm.